-The nature of our attachment to our parents or primary caretakers, and how well it’s fostered and cared for, determines what our dominant ‘style’ will be, later on when it comes to our romantic endeavors.
-(Other factors, such as significant adult relationships and even genetics, can change your dominant type.
-More on that below.)
+Our attachment style is predictable as it is based on that early model.
+The nature of our attachment to our parents or primary caretakers, and how well it’s fostered and cared for, determines what our dominant style will be.
+Other factors, such as significant adult relationships and even genetics, can change your dominant type.
+More on that below.

 Attachment theory is just a really cool thing to be aware of in general.
-It makes great dinner party conversation, for example: everyone sitting around, judging and analyzing eachother.
-Fun times.
+It makes for excellent dinner party conversation, for example, although perhaps not something you want to raise during your first dates.

 Here are 14 things to know about it:

 The three types – anxious, avoidant and secure

 1. The three main attachment types most of us adopt are secure, anxious and avoidant.
 There is also a fourth, anxious-avoidant, but this is less common.
 (To determine your type, I highly recommend that you read and use the tool in the brilliant book Attached, by Amir Levie and Rachel Heller.
 Or you could take this quiz.
 Or this one.
 If you don’t want to read the book and take the test, you can probably recognise yourself from the descriptions below.)

 2. Secure is pretty much what it sounds.
 Those with a secure style feel equally okay with displaying interest and affection, and being alone and independent.
 They can cope with rejection and are less prone to obsessing over their relationships.
 Unsurprisingly perhaps, those with a secure attachment style report being happiest and most fulfilled in relationships.
 They are also better at filtering out unworthy partners because they aren’t interested in being treated badly by people.